jecolon/ziglyph/README.md

 }
 ```

-## Code point decomposition
+## Decomposition and Normalization
-In addition to the basic functions to detect and convert code point case, the `DecomposeMap` struct provides
+In addition to the basic functions to detect and convert code point case, the `DecomposeMap` struct
-code point and `[]const u8` (string) decomposition methods.
-Work is in progress to extend this to full
-Unicode Normalization functionality.
+provides code point decomposition and string normalization methods.
+This library currently only
+performs full compatibility decomposition and normalization (NFKD).
+Future versions may add more
+normalization forms.

 ```zig
 const std = @import("std");